-- If a financial aid disbursement does not cover the full amount due, the student is expected to pay his/her portion of the bill by posted due dates each term.
+- If a financial aid disbursement does not cover the full amount due, the student is expected to pay the remaining balance by posted due dates each term.

 Requesting a Payment Plan (for MD students only)

 A payment plan is available to MD students who pay their account balances from personal sources in lieu of borrowing federal or private/alternative student loans.
 The plan divides the charges each term into two equal payments instead of a single payment: the first payment is due by the posted due date for each term, and the second payment is due within four weeks of the first payment.